aurimas13/Communication-of-Services/README.md

 and other fields on `.env` files if you do not want to use default environment variables on which the below Docker commands are written for running Docker.

-After the **ENDPOINT** is set, the rest of the variables are default, the package is set at your directory and two Docker terminal windows are run, follow this<sup>1</sup>:
+After the **ENDPOINT** is set, the rest of environment variables are default, the package is set at your directory and two Docker terminal windows are run, follow this<sup>1</sup>:
 1) To build docker image on the 1<sup>st</sup> terminal window for the Event Consumer you need to go to the EventConsumer folder locally and run: